 - 3.8.1 A forfeit occurs when: - A team is unable to field a minimum of 6 skaters and a goalie and the (run-time) clock reaches 0:00 without the team being able to place the minimum number of players on the ice. - If a team proactively forfeits by contacting the league. - 3.8.2 A game is abandoned when: - A team that was previously able to place the minimum number of players on the ice can no longer do so. - 3.8.3 When a game is forfeited or abandoned, a loss of I-0 is recorded against the team that forfeits or abandons the game.
-In the case of abandonment, the existing score shall remain in place if the team that abandoned the game was already losing. - 3.8.4 When a game is forfeited: - No game played is awarded to the team who forfeited for the purpose of player eligibility. - The team who is forfeited against will receive credit for a game played if at the end of the season it would have allowed the player to reach the minimum number of games if the game had been played. - The team who is forfeited against will have the ice available to them in most circumstances. - If less than 3 hours notice is given of a forfeit, a \$100 credit will be applied to the team that was forfeited against that can be applied to subsequent seasons. - 3.8.5 The fine structure for forfeits is: - I^{st} forfeit = \$100 fine - 2nd forfeit = \$200 fine - 3rd forfeit = \$400 fine and, at the discretion of League Management a meeting - 4th forfeit = Removal from the league
+In the case of abandonment, the existing score shall remain in place if the team that abandoned the game was already losing. - 3.8.4 An "at-fault" forfeit is a forfeit that is NOT submitted 96 or more hours ahead of gametime via the official forfeit notification method outlined in the Captain's Portal. - 3.8.5 When a game is forfeited (regardless of being "at-fault" or not): - No game played is awarded to the team who forfeited for the purpose of player eligibility. - The team who is forfeited against will receive credit for a game played if at the end of the season it would have allowed the player to reach the minimum number of games if the game had been played. - The team who is forfeited against will have the ice available to them in most circumstances. - If less than 3 hours notice is given of a forfeit, an extra game credit will be applied to the team that was forfeited against that can be applied to current OR subsequent seasons.